Many mortgages for over 60s do not feature on the leading comparison sites.

 Does the Rio mortgage calculator suggest the maximum you can borrow, based on your income and home value?

 Typically, you would input details such as your income, your partner’s income (if applicable), the value of your home, and any outstanding mortgage balance.
-The calculator then calculates the maximum loan amount you might qualify for under a RIO mortgage, taking into account the lender’s criteria and standard affordability assessments.
+The calculator then calculates the maximum loan amount you might qualify for under an RIO mortgage, taking into account the lender’s criteria and standard affordability assessments.

 Are the best Rio mortgages rates only available to people with a low loan to value?